Hackplayers/evil-winrm/README.md

 purposes by system administrators as well but the most of its features are focused on hacking/pentesting stuff.

 ## Features
- - Command History (pressing up arrow)
+ - Command History
+ - WinRM command completion
- - Command completion (pressing tab)
+ - Local files completion
  - Upload and download files
  - List remote machine services
+ - FullLanguage Powershell language mode
  - Load Powershell scripts
- - Load dll files in memory
+ - Load in memory dll files bypassing some AVs
- - Load in memory C# (C Sharp) compiled exe files
+ - Load in memory C# (C Sharp) compiled exe files bypassing some AVs
  - Colorization on output messages (can be disabled optionally)

 ## Requirements & Installation